lsurco-t/Push_swap/README.md

 ## Project Overview

-Push Swap is an advanced sorting algorithm project that uses two stacks and a limited set of operations to sort integers in ascending order with the minimum number of moves.
+Push Swap is a sorting algorithm project that uses two stacks and a limited set of operations to sort integers in ascending order with the minimum number of moves.
 This project aims to develop a deep understanding of algorithm optimization, data structures, and efficient problem-solving strategies.
 It is part of the curriculum at Hive Helsinki.

 ## Features

-This project implements a highly optimized stack sorting algorithm with several key features and techniques:
+This project implements an optimized stack sorting algorithm with several key features and techniques:

 **Algorithm Design:**
 - Greedy algorithm implementation for optimal move selection